1800s

 nikon 700 qd zooom 35 mm camera 1994

-NIKON ZOOM 700 QD - 1994.
+NIKON ZOOM 700 VR QD - 1994.
 The first 35mm camera with an image stabilization feature (vibration reduction) was the Nikon Zoom 700VR QD 35mm film compact camera released in 1994.
 It used two types of sensors in its lenses to detect movement to identify the direction and scale of shaking at the time of exposure.
 The result was used to drive a compensatory optical system using a linear motor to reduce the movement of the image in real time.

 http://camera-wiki.org/wiki/Nikon_Zoom_700_VR/Zoom-Touch_105_VR